CulturalMe/meteor-slingshot/README.md

   maxSize: 10 * 1024 * 1024 // 10 MB (use null for unlimited)
 });
 ```

+Important: The `fileRestrictions` must be declared before the the directive is instantiated.

 ### Server side

 On the server we declare a directive that controls upload access rules: